 Waters did not respond to either request.

-These emailed solicitations from White Helmets representatives and activists were provided by Waters to the Grayzone Project, and are published in full at the bottom of this article.
+These emailed solicitations from White Helmets representatives and activists were provided by Waters to The Grayzone, and are published in full at the bottom of this article.
 The documents demonstrate how the organization’s well-funded public relations apparatus has targeted celebrities as the key to the hearts and minds of the broader Western public.

 Unlike many other A-listers, however, Waters took time to research the White Helmets and investigate its ulterior agenda.

-“I was quite suspicious after I was invited to that [White Helmets] dinner,” Waters told the Grayzone Project.
+“I was quite suspicious after I was invited to that [White Helmets] dinner,” Waters told The Grayzone.
 “And now my worst suspicions have been confirmed.”

 The Syria Campaign’s initial approach